acmsigsoft/EmpiricalStandards/docs/Experiments.md

 ### Desirable Attributes
 <checklist name="Desirable">

+- [ ]	provides supplementary material such as (complete, algorithmic) research protocol, task materials, de-identified dataset, analysis scripts
 - [ ]	justifies hypotheses and Bayesian priors (if applicable) based on previous studies and theory
 - [ ]	discusses alternative experimental designs and why they were not used (e.g. validity trade-offs)
 - [ ]	includes visualizations of data distributions
 - [ ]	cites statistics papers to support any nuanced issues or unusual approaches
 - [ ]	explains deviations between design and execution, and their implications<sup>[3](#myfootnote3)</sup>
-- [ ]	includes supplementary material: complete, algorithmic research protocol, task materials, de-identified dataset, analyses scripts
 - [ ]	named experiment design (e.g. simple 2-group, 2x2 factorial, randomized block)
 - [ ]	presents a-priori power analysis and sufficient n for expected effect sizes.
 - [ ]	analyzes construct validity of dependent variable